Islandora/islandora_solution_pack_collection/README.md

 * [Islandora](https://github.com/islandora/islandora)
 * [Tuque](https://github.com/islandora/tuque)

-**NOTE**: The collection solution pack requires that the [resource index](https://wiki.duraspace.org/display/FEDORA37/Resource+Index) is enabled in Fedora, as it does all of its queries using the resource index.
+**NOTE**: The collection solution pack either requires that the [resource index](https://wiki.duraspace.org/display/FEDORA37/Resource+Index) is enabled in Fedora or you have the [Islandora Solr](https://github.com/islandora/islandora_solr_search) module installed to perform its queries.

 ## Installation